-The planets in our stellar neighbourhood are captivating and we can’t help but have a sense of awe when we spot one in the night sky… The Solar System evening course will unravel its secrets.
-You’ll learn about the dynamics of the Sun and the intricacies of the planets.
-This information-rich evening course is suitable for anyone on a personal journey to understand space and our place within it.
+The planets in our stellar neighbourhood are captivating and we can’t help but have a sense of awe when we spot one in the night sky… The Solar System evening course will unravel their secrets.
+You’ll also learn how the Sun works and about an array of Small Solar System Objects.

 Melanie Davies FRAS